schneems/keytar/README.md

 **unique** sets the unique value of the instance that is used to build the key

-By default all instance keys have an identifying unique element included in the key, specifying `key_unique` allows you to change the field that is used to specify a unique key. (defaults to database backed id, but will not use id if object.id == object.object_id)
+By default all instance keys have an identifying unique element included in the key, specifying `key_unique` allows you to change the field that is used to specify a unique key. (defaults to database backed id, Object#id)

     User.create(:username => "Schneems", :id => 9)
     User.find(9).favorite_spots_key #=> "users:favorite_spots:9"